SimpleChainFans/document/en/48_crossChain/README.md

 ## Advantages of "free and fair man" mechanism

-The advantages of the SIPC cross-chain solution are as follows:
+The advantages of the SIMPLE cross-chain solution are as follows:

 **(1) Decentralization**